openvinotoolkit/datumaro/docs/user_manual.md

 ![cli](images/datum_cli.svg)

 > **Note**: command invocation syntax is subject of change,
-> **always refer to command --help output**
+> **always refer to the `--help` output of the specific command**

 ### Convert datasets <a id="convert"></a>

 This command allows to convert a dataset from one format to another.
-The command is a usability alias for [`create`](#create), [`add`](#source-add) and [`export`](#export) and just provides a simpler way to obtain the same result in simple cases.
+The command is a usability alias for [`create`](#create), [`add`](#source-add) and [`export`](#export) and just provides a simpler way to obtain the same results in simple cases.
 A list of supported formats can be found in the `--help` output of this command.

 Usage: